Paulander/recon-lite/README.md

 This solver is far from perfect; in fact it's quite mediocre as a chess engine.
 I think it serves as a good demo of how to set up a ReCoN network though.
 It could easily be expanded/improved in several ways (that is out of scope for now as I am running out of time):
-- Terminal Nodes could added:
+- Terminal Nodes could be added:
     - a small CNN or MLP to identify chess positions from pngs (or other images)
     - a more sophisticated image recognition (CNN or other) to identify positions from photos or videos of real chessboards
 - Use a true chess engine: